felixkmh/DuplicateHider/README.md

 <sys:Int32 x:Key="DuplicateHider_MaxNumberOfIcons">4</sys:Int32>
 ```

 to the resource dictionary, a Theme can also specify the maximum number of icons per element.
 In the example above, it is set to 4, which is also the default if no entry is supplied.
-Each ```DuplicateHider_MaxNumberOfIconsN``` will apply to ```DuplicateHider_SourceSelectorN``` and ```DuplicateHider_ContentControlN```.
+Each ```DuplicateHider_MaxNumberOfIconsN``` will apply to both ```DuplicateHider_SourceSelectorN``` and ```DuplicateHider_ContentControlN```.
 A value less than 1 means no limit on the number of icons.

 ### Example Overview